Halloween 2021 Shopping Guide: Costume Ideas, Candy & More

 Ready for spooky season?
-October 31 is around the corner, and our shopping carts are full of Halloween essentials!
+October 31st is sneaking up quickly, and our shopping carts are full of Halloween essentials!

-After last year's somewhat of a Halloween hiatus, Halloween 2021 is bringing back the fun.
-Whatever your Halloween plans are -- whether you're heading to the movie theater to watch Halloween Kills, a haunted house, a scary Halloween event or hosting a small Halloween party with close friends -- ET has created the ultimate guide to prepping yourself and your home for Halloween night.
+After last year's somewhat of a Halloween hiatus, Halloween 2021, which falls on Sunday night, is bringing back the fun.
+Whatever your Halloween weekend plans are -- whether you're heading to the movie theater to watch Halloween Kills, a haunted house, a scary Halloween event, trick-or-treating with the kids or hosting a small Halloween party with close friends -- ET has created the ultimate guide to prepping yourself and your home for Halloween night.

-We've gathered costume ideas, candy buckets, decorations, Halloween-theme face masks, pumpkin-smelling candles and streaming guides on how to watch Hocus Pocus and more spooky films and shows.
+We've gathered this year's popular last-minute costume ideas (we're looking at you, Squid Game), candy buckets, decorations, Halloween-theme face masks, pumpkin-smelling candles and streaming guides on how to watch Hocus Pocus and more spooky films and shows.

 Check out our expansive Halloween shopping guide below.